Harry388/vue-dialog-src/README.md

 }
 ```

-is the same as :
+Is the same as :
 ```js
 {
     buttons: ['delete', 'cancel'],